Ashford Black Marble: Manufacturing techniques

 The limestone can be turned on a lathe to create urns, candlesticks and other similar objects, or sawn to produce smooth, flat items such as obelisks and paperweights.
 Derby Museum and Art Gallery holds collections of worked and part-worked items of Ashford Black Marble, acquired from an inlaying workshop owned by the Tomlinson family.
 This includes a range of pre-cut pieces ready for inlaying into the black marble background.
 Items such as forget-me-not and lily of the valley flowers would typically be represented.
-Coloured rocks to inlay into the black "marble" included grey, blue and purple minerals locally from Monyash, "rosewood" from Nettler Dale in Sheldon which consisted of red and white layers, barytes which created other variations, the local Castleton Blue John which could create purple, and yellow flourspar from Crich, whilst "Birds-Eye" rock had a design made from the fossils that it contained.
+Coloured rocks to inlay into the black "marble" included grey, blue and purple minerals locally from Monyash, "rosewood" from Nettler Dale in Sheldon which consisted of red and white layers, barytes which created other variations, the local Castleton Blue John which could create purple, and yellow fluorspar from Crich, whilst "Birds-Eye" rock had a design made from the fossils that it contained.
 The rarest mineral was known as "Duke's Red" and this was so valuable that it was stored at Chatsworth House.
 The tabletop design illustrated shows some of the combinations described here.

 In the late 1780s Derbyshire geologist White Watson began to create explanatory geological tablets using Ashford Black Marble into which other local rocks were inlaid so as to represent the strata of the rocks in different parts of the county.
 Derby Museum has a diagram of Ecton Hill (see picture) made from Ashford Black Marble and other minerals.